HeikoBlomenkamp/100-days-of-linux/r2-log.md

 thinkksh: Deleted all links to images; modified copyleft sect.; prepared link to modifications; uploaded all related files to this repo.

 ### R2D45
+Upgraded some of my virtual and/or real Linux machines.

+### R2D46
+thinkbash: Deleted all links to images; modified copyleft sect.; prepared link to modifications; uploaded all related files to the repo.

+### R2D47